vtmpenyana/adcompush/README.md

 # addCommitPushScript
-Script to add, commit, and Push to github repos.
+A shell script to add, commit, and Push to github repos automatically.

 Run this script inside a github repo.